IML-DKFZ/fd-shifts/README.md

 ## Citing This Work

-If you use fd-shifts please cite our [paper](https://openreview.net/pdf?id=YnkGMIh0gvX)
+If you use FD-Shifts please cite our [paper](https://openreview.net/pdf?id=YnkGMIh0gvX)

 ```bibtex
 @inproceedings{